patilbunny/CollaberaAssignment/README.md

 #To generate report:
 Run command: npm run report

-#P.S: I am sharing recorded demo for more refernce.Need to have webex player installed on system to see.
+#P.S: I am sharing recorded demo for more refernce.
+Need to have webex player installed in system to.(Attached with mail)